Skip to footer content

 $vbLabelText $csharpLabel

-IronPDF allows you to add watermarks to PDF pages, which is useful for branding or marking documents as confidential.
-This feature supports both text and image watermarks, providing flexibility in how watermarks are applied and displayed.
+IronPDF enables you to add watermarks to PDF pages for branding or marking documents as confidential.
+The library manages the complexity of both text and image watermarks, providing flexibility in application and display.

 using IronPdf;